 A Primary Medical Group is a group of doctors that help arrange your health care services and work with your Insurer to make sure you get the care you need.
 Your ID card shows the name of your PCP and your Primary Medical Group number.

 HOW CAN I SEE MY PCP?

 If you need an appointment, call your PCP.
 It is free to make appointments with them.
 It is important that you keep your appointments with your PCP.
 If you cannot make it for any reason, call the PCP’s office right away to let them know.

 If your PCP is new for you, you should get to know him/her.
 Call to get an appointment as soon as you can.
 This is even more important if you’ve been getting care or treatment from a different doctor.
 We want to make sure that you keep getting the care you need.
 If you feel OK, you should call to get a checkup with your PCP.

 Before you go to your first appointment:

 - Ask your past doctor to give you your medical records.
-This will not cost you anything.
+This is free of charge.
 Bring your medical records to your new PCP at your first visit.
 They will help your new PCP learn about your health.

 - Call your PCP to schedule your appointment.

-- Have your ID card ready when you call.
+- Have your Member card ready, when you call your PCP.

-- Say you are a Vital member and give them your ID number.
+- Say you are a Plan Vital member and give them your MPI number.

 - Write down your appointment date and time.
 If you’re a new patient, the provider may ask you to come early.
 Write down the time they ask you to be there.